anywindo/Aman/README.md

 ## Overview

 Aman is a macOS Network & Security Auditor that merges a Swift-based audit engine with a Python-driven analytics layer.
-It performs system integrity checks, network exposure assessments, and behavior-based anomaly detection — all locally on-device.
+It performs system integrity checks, network exposure assessments, and behavior-based anomaly detection, all locally on-device.
 The auditor’s dual-layer design ensures detailed results without compromising privacy, making it a comprehensive tool for self-contained macOS security evaluation.

 ## Core Features